Garden of the Arcane Delights

 Garden of the Arcane Delights is the first EP by Australian band Dead Can Dance.
 It was released in August 1984 on record label 4AD.
 The tracks were later added to Dead Can Dance's self-titled debut album when it was re-released on CD.

 Background

 The cover art is a sketch done by Brendan Perry and represents the themes of the song "The Arcane".
 As Perry explains:

 The naked blindfolded figure, representing primal man deprived of perception, stands, within the confines of a garden (the world) containing a fountain and trees laden with fruit.
-His right arm stretches out – the grasping for knowledge – towards a fruit bearing tree, its trunk encircled by a snake.
+His left arm stretches out – the grasping for knowledge – towards a fruit bearing tree, its trunk encircled by a snake.
 In the garden wall – the wall between freedom and confinement – are two gateways: the dualistic notion of choice.
 It is a Blakean universe in which mankind can only redeem itself, can only rid itself of blindness, through the correct interpretation of signs and events that permeate the fabric of nature's laws.